 - Automated cardboard box construction: You can save time at the assembly stage with a machine designed to automatically prep flat corrugated cardboard boxes.

-- Automatic taping machines/stuffing machines: This may be something your business doesn’t need yet, but it’s good to check whether your WMS provider can support integrations with such a system.
+- Automatic taping machines/stuffing machines: This may be something your business doesn’t need yet, but it’s good to check whether your system provider can support integrations with such a system.

-- Software Automation Features: Advanced systems also provides features such as rate hopping, shipment rule automation, dropship
+- Software Automation Features: Advanced systems also provides features such as rate shopping, shipment rule automation, dropship

-To Maximize Return, Invest In Properly Determining Your WMS Requirements
+To Maximize Return, Invest In Properly Determining Your Requirements

 Your software keeps your entire warehouse in motion so it’s vital that your team invest time and energy into understanding your warehouse management requirements.
 Talk to your workers on the ground, your management team, and other subject matter experts within your organization to understand your business’s opportunities and to purchase a system that helps you capture them.